 Institutional quality development relies on the actions of engaged, motivated, and enabled individuals.
 Whilst there is no shortage globally of potential talent, the global variations in opportunities to learn has stymied the development of mankind's full potential.
-This often plays itself out at the national level, although increasingly the global hunt for talent to create knowledge-based economies is seeking to re-distribute and concentrate talent in the most advanced areas.
+This often plays itself out at the national level, although increasingly the global hunt for talent to createknowledge-based economies is looking to re-distribute and concentrate talent in the most advanced areas.
 At the same time, the so-called transversal skills, are increasingly the focus of companies when attracting new recruits.
-Whilst disciplinary knowledge often remains a basic necessity, when this is present in the absence of transversal skills, companies and peak bodies are becoming increasingly vocal about their needs in this regard.
+Whilst disciplinary knowledge often is still a basic necessity, when this is present in the absence of transversal skills, companies and peakbodies are becoming increasingly vocal about their needs in this regard.
 Surveys published by the American Association of Colleges & Universities (2007, 2018) attest to this fact.
-The 'Employer Skill Survey: Case Study Engineering" by Davis et al. (2000) makes the same case for transversal skills, albeit in the presence of high-level technical skills.
-A decade later, the case for team working skills, for example, was made by Lingard (2010), and others (Zhu et al., 2011; Australian Association of Graduate Employers, 2011).
+The 'Employer Skill Survey: Case Study Engineering" by Davis et al. (2000) makes the same casefor transversal skills, for example, was made by Lingard (2010), and others (Zhu et al., 2011; Australian Association of Graduate Employers, 2011).

-Internationalisation activities have been, for some time now, divided into activities relating to international mobility (study abroad) and those occurring at home (Internationalisation at Home - IaH) This section looks at the development of learning outcomes in relation to internationalisation activities, but also makes the case for separate treatise of development of transversal skills for non-mobile students.
+Internationalisation activities have been, for some time now, divided into activities relating to international mobility (study abroad) and those occurring at home (Internationalisation atHome - IaH) This section looks at the development of learning outcomes in relation to internationalisation activities, but also makes the case for separate treatise of development of transversal skills for non-mobile students.

 Already for a long time and continuing until today, international student mobility has been the principal activity of university strategies in Internationalisation of Higher Education (IoHE).
 The mobility function is as old as universities.
-Already in the 12th century, the safe passage and housing of international students (and scholars) was an issue subject to a decree by Frederick Barbarossa, roman emperor of the time (Otterspeer, 2018).
-From the middle ages onwards, and in increasing intensity young men went on a so-called 'Grand Tour' to complete their education.
+Already in the 12th century, the safe passage and housing of international students (and scholars) was an issue subject to a decreeby Frederick Barbarossa, roman emperor of the time (Otterspeer, 2018).
+From the Middle Ages onwards, and in increasing intensity young men went on a so-called 'Grand Tour' to complete their education.
 They went on voyages throughout Europe as reported variously (Green, 2014; Zaretsky, 2014; Brodsky-Porges, 1981).

 It is interesting to look at the drivers put forward for study abroad by Hoffa and DePaul (2010, p.
 8) as belonging to the curricular argument (going abroad to receive education not available at home), the cross-cultural argument (to learn about your own culture to understand that of others), the career argument (skills developed during study abroad enhance employability), and the development argument (relating to a student's social, emotional, and intellectual development).
 The impetus for studying abroad came from one or more of these arguments depending on the context.
 Crowther and associates (2000) wrote a position paper in response to Bengt Nilsson's questions about the non-mobile majority (at that time 90% of European students).
 Nilsson had asked how these non-mobile students were to have an international dimension to their education.
-The definition of Internationalisation of Higher Education (IoHE), as used at the time called or an international dimension to be added to the functions of a university (Knight, 1994).
+The definition of Internationalisation of Higher Education (IoHE), as used at the time called or an internationaldimension to be added to the functions of a university (Knight, 1994).